 Netting (slightly larger than the size of your project)

 We like stretch netting.
 You can also purchase an inexpensive mosquito net from IKEA that is very good.
 We usually choose to avoid stiff or scratchy netting, I find them annoying.
 An old net curtain from a second hand shop can do a good job as well.

 Use an old plastic milk jug and make lots of small holes in the lid with a large needle.

 Make a soap slurry by using a potato peeler to flake off the soap into some very hot water, or just hold the bar in your hand.

 Long enough to tie around your felt bundle.

 It's easier if your project will fit on the table all at once, however if not, treat your work like a ‘scroll’ – rolling up the part you have finished and then working on the other unfinished part.
 Please make sure your work surface is ergonomic for your body.
 Your table should be high enough so that your elbow and forearms are at a 90 degree angle when you roll.

-Old glass washboard or hard bubble wrap
+Old glass washboard or plastic painter's tray

 Electric household tumble dryer